Richardaeld/Eldridge_Music/TESTING.md

 #### Assumptions(s):
 + The tester knows how many merchandise items are on discount.
-+ The tester knows where the discount tag is displayed on the details view.
++ The tester knows where the discount tag is displayed on the details and merchandise view.
 + The tester knows the correct selling value for each item.

 #### Testing Step(s):
 1. Load the **Index View** of Eldridge Music.
-1. Click on **speials** on the navigation bar.
+1. Click on **Speials** on the navigation bar.
-1. Count the discounted merchandise displayed.
+1. Count the discounted merchandise items displayed.
 1. Check each item for both the discount tag and the updated price value.

 #### Documented Result(s):